Esperance hold Tout Puissant Mazembe to reach Caf Champions League final | Goal.com

 Esperance hold Tout Puissant Mazembe to reach Caf Champions League final

-Reigning African champions Esperance de Tunis held Tout Puissant Mazembe 0-0 in Lubumbashi on Saturday to advance to the Caf Champions League final after an aggregate 1-0 victory.
+Reigning African champions Esperance de Tunis held Tout Puissant Mazembe 0-0 in Lubumbashi on Saturday to eliminate the Congolese giants and advance to the Caf Champions League final after an aggregate 1-0 victory.

-Youcef Belaili’s 51st-minute winner in the first leg on April 27 was ultimately the decisive strike that takes Esperance into a second consecutive continental final and keeps alive their chances of retaining their title.
+Youcef Belaili’s 51st-minute winner in the first leg on April 27 ultimately takes Esperance into a second consecutive continental final and keeps alive their chances of retaining their title.

 They’ll now meet Moroccan giants Wydad Casablanca over a two-legged showpiece, with the first leg scheduled for May 24 at the Prince Moulay Abdellah Stadium in Rabat.